aldanadc/delilah-resto/README.md

 ### Getting started

-1. From your console clone the repository either by using "https://github.com/aldanadc/delilah-resto.git" or by running `gh repo clone aldanadc/delilah-resto`.
+1. From your console clone the repository either by using "https://github.com/aldanadc/delilah-resto.git" or by running `gh repo clone aldanadc/delilah-resto` from GitHub CLI.

-2. Run `npm i` or `npm install` on the repo's root folder to install all necessary dependencies.
+2. Run `npm i` or `npm install` on the cloned repo's root folder to install all necessary dependencies.

+3. Start the MySQL and Apache services on your machine.

-3. Create a local **MariaDB** or **MySQL** database named "delilah" or with a name of your choosing.
+4. Create a local **MariaDB** or **MySQL** database named "delilah" or with a name of your choosing.

-4. Rename the **_sample.env_** file in the project's root folder to be only **_.env_** as these will be your environment variables.
+5. Rename the **_sample.env_** file in the project's root folder to be only **_.env_** as these will be your environment variables.
 You can customize the contents of anything from SERVER_PORT down as you like.
 Make sure you use the correct information for the database you created for this project if it differs from the data in the file.

-5. Start the MySQL and Apache services on your machine.

-6. Run `npm run dev` on your console and wait while the connection to the database is established and the tables are created.
+6. From the _src_ folder, run `npm run dev` on your console and wait while the connection to the database is established and the tables are created.
 When finished, the console should show a message saying "Server is ready".

 7. Import the **_delilah.sql_** file found in the repository into your database or run the insert queries found there in order to populate the tables with the initial data.